anbox-cloud/discourse-docs/howto/container/logs.md

 <a name="view-stored-logs"></a>
 ## View stored logs

-If a container fails to start or a runtime error occurs, AMS collects relevant log files from the container and makes them available for inspection.
+If an instance fails to start or a runtime error occurs, AMS collects relevant log files from the instance and makes them available for inspection.

-Available logs can be listed with the `amc show <container_id>` command:
+Available logs can be listed with the `amc show <instance_id>` command:

 ```bash
 id: bh03th0j1qm6416q0v30